 Dedicated Chattanooga Injury Lawyers Assisting Government Employees

 Workers’ compensation is a state-run program that allows employees who are injured on the job to collect benefits while they recover.
 Every state in the country has some version of this program.
-But what do you do if you work for the state or federal government, and you get hurt?
+But what do you do if you work for the state government, and you get hurt?
 Can you collect workers’ compensation?

 The short answer is “No” – but that does not mean you don’t have other options available to you.
 At Wagner & Wagner Attorneys at Law, our Chattanooga workplace injury lawyers help public employees in Tennessee and North Georgia who have been hurt on the job.
 There are other ways to collect compensation for your injuries; let our family guide you through the process, so you can focus on getting well.